hellseyfer/program-aided-lm-azureopenai/README.md

 ### MacOS installation

 in MacOs you must change tensorflow for tensorflow-mac in Pipfile and install all dependencies with pipenv install --dev

+## initialize server (refactor-pandora-ai)
+go to refactor-pandora-ai/server and write this command: uvicorn main:app --reload